-Passion of the people – 1.5.2
+Passion of the People – 1.5.2

 According to the Global Sustainable Tourism Council, “Sustainable Tourism refers to sustainable practices in and by the tourism industry.
 It is an aspiration to acknowledge all impacts of tourism, both positive and negative.
 It aims to minimize the negative impacts and maximize the positive ones.